openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The Deferred Credential Response uses the `credential` parameter as defined in (#credential-response).

+Additional Deferred Credential Response parameters MAY be defined and used.
+The Wallet MUST ignore any unrecognized parameters.

 The Deferred Credential Response MUST be sent using the `application/json` media type.

 ## Deferred Credential Error Response {#deferred-credential-error-response}